deckhouse/deckhouse/modules/400-descheduler/images/descheduler/patches/README.md

 # Patches

-## default evictor patch
+## pod namespaces patch

-This patch removes pods in `d8-` and `kube-system` namespaces from processing.
+This patch removes pods in `d8-` and `kube-system` namespaces from processing and adds support of the namespaceLabelSelector in DefaultEvictor plugin.